Clng-Cly-Pots-art - 3/14/14

-"Cleaning Earthenware and Stone Pots" by Dom.
-Galefridus Peregrinus.
+"Cleaning Earthenware and Stone Pots" by Magister Galefridus Peregrinus.

 This article was submitted to me by the author for inclusion in this set of files, called Stefan's Florilegium.